HubSpot/cms-react-boilerplate/README.md

 # cms-react-boilerplate [beta]
-Boilerplate react project for creating apps using modules on the HubSpot CMS
+Boilerplate [React](https://reactjs.org/) project for creating apps using modules on the HubSpot CMS

 ## Getting Started